 Yes, it's simple.
 Yes, it can be easy.
 No, it doesn't have to be icky, sleazy, or just plain annoying.
 Cheers!

 18. Use Emotion & Logic in Your Presentation

 Logic makes people think; emotion makes them act.

-For example, when selling cookware, we would take the logical approach and explain that, according to the USDA, the average shrinkage of a four-pound roast in an oven or ordinary pot was one pound and seven ounces.
+For example, when selling cookware, we would take the logical approach and explain that, according to the USDA, the average shrinkage of a four-pound roast in an oven or ordinary pot is one pound and seven ounces.
 When you cook with our method, you only lose 5 ounces.
 Logically, you could say, "If you had a cook that stole one pound off every roast, you'd fire him.
 No hesitation!
 Here you've got this old, beat-up pot that's been stealing from you for 20 years.
 I think it's time you fired it.
 Fire that old pot and get a new one!"

 That would make sense logically.
 Then we could say from a practical point of view, we are what we eat.
 If the food you put in your body is short on nutrition, then eventually you're going to pay for it.
 Sometimes I'd say, "Our set of cookware will help your baby grow up with a better chance at good health."

 My absolute number one piece of advice is to build an element of trust, whether it’s with a gatekeeper or the VP of sales.
 Without it you’re going to struggle to close out the sale.
 In my experience, I've built it by adding a unique, personal touch.
 Act naturally.
 If you have a follow-up call or scheduled demo, try and remember what was said previously.
 Did your client mention a holiday?
 A crazy dog?
 A favorite sports team?
 Think about it like a regular conversation.
 Remind your client that you are, in fact, a real person, and not some sales rep from Glengarry Glenn Ross.

 Katie DeCicco (CEO) Celebration Saunas